certbot/certbot/docs/using.rst

    days).
 Make sure you renew the certificates at least once in 3 months.

+The ``letsencrypt`` client now supports a ``renew`` action to check all installed certificates for impending expiry and attempt to renew them.
+The simplest form is simply

+``letsencrypt renew``

+This will attempt to renew any previously-obtained certificates that expire in less than 30 days.
+The same plugin and options that were used at the time the certificate was originally issued will be used for the renewal attempt, unless you specify other plugins or options.

+If you're sure that UI doesn't prompt for any details you can add the command to ``crontab`` (make it less than every 90 days to avoid problems, say every month); note that the current version provides detailed output describing either renewal success or failure.

+The ``--force-renew`` flag may be helpful for automating renewal;
+it causes the expiration time of the certificate(s) to be ignored when considering renewal, and attempts to renew each and every installed certificate regardless of its age.

+Note that options provided to ``letsencrypt renew`` will apply to *every* certificate for which renewal is attempted; for example, ``letsencrypt renew --rsa-key-size 4096`` would try to replace every near-expiry certificate with an equivalent certificate using a 4096-bit RSA public key.
+If a certificate is successfully renewed using specified options, those options will be saved and used for future renewals of that certificate.

+An alternative form that provides for more fine-grained control over the renewal process (while renewing specified certificates one at a time), is ``letsencrypt certonly`` with the complete set of subject domains of a specific certificate specified via `-d` flags, like

+``letsencrypt certonly -d example.com -d www.example.com``

+(All of the domains covered by the certificate must be specified in this case in order to renew and replace the old certificate rather than obtaining a new one; don't forget any `www.` domains!)
+The ``certonly`` form attempts to renew one individual certificate.

-In order to renew certificates simply call the ``letsencrypt`` (or letsencrypt-auto_) again, and use the same values when prompted.
+letsencrypt-auto_) again, and use the same values when prompted.
 You can automate it slightly by passing necessary flags on the CLI (see `--help all`), or even further using the :ref:`config-file`.
-The ``--force-renew`` flag may be helpful for automating renewal; it causes the expiration time of the certificate(s) to be ignored when considering renewal.
-If you're sure that UI doesn't prompt for any details you can add the command to ``crontab`` (make it less than every 90 days to avoid problems, say every month).

 Please note that the CA will send notification emails to the address you provide if you do not renew certificates that are about to expire.

-Let's Encrypt is working hard on automating the renewal process.
-Until the tool is ready, we are sorry for the inconvenience!
+Let's Encrypt is working hard on improving the renewal process, and we apologize for any inconveniences you encounter in integrating these commands into your individual environment.

 .. _where-certs: